4 Min Read

 It’s important to acknowledge which behaviors were a reaction to your toxic partner and not bring those responses into your existing relationships and friendships.

-You can bring this in with a therapist if you choose to go to therapy.
+You can discuss with a therapist if you choose to go to therapy.
 You can also start a journal to document your feelings and explore what it would take to make you feel happy and secure in a relationship.

-You may decide to wait until you’re in a better headspace to pursue a new relationship.
+It’s best to make sure you're in a good headspace to pursue a new relationship.
 You don’t want to walk from one bad situation into another, and the time you spend working on yourself will prepare you for recognizing healthier partners.

 9. Hold Your Ground